Mounjaro Side Effects

 • ongoing vomiting

-Do Mounjaro side effects get worse as I increase my dosage?
+Do Mounjaro side effects get worse as I increase my dose?

 Side effects can get worse or come back when you increase your dose.
 Although you’ve already started Mounjaro, your body will still need to adjust to the next dosage level if you increase.

 These side effects usually get better over time as your body adjusts.
-If you have any specific questions about this, you should raise your concerns with your doctor before you increase your dosage.
+If you have any specific questions about this, you should raise your concerns with your doctor before you increase your dose.

 How can I manage Mounjaro side effects?